-SAFE Project believes the most important work responding to the opioid epidemic will happen at the local or community level, through neighbors helping neighbors.
+SAFE Project believes the most important work responding to the addiction epidemic will happen at the local and community level, through neighbors helping neighbors.

-SAFE Communities, is a holistic, comprehensive way for your community to respond to the opioid epidemic by helping communities find the tools they need to convert intent into action.
+SAFE Communities, is a holistic, comprehensive way for your community to respond to the addiction epidemic by helping communities find the tools they need to convert intent into action.

-Groups of concerned citizens across the country have created innovative, collaborative solutions to the opioid crisis happening in their backyard.
+Concerned citizens across the country have created innovative, collaborative solutions to the addiction crisis happening in their backyard.
 They create public awareness campaigns, start programs to help people with substance use disorder stay out of the criminal justice system, open specialized housing to support people in recovery, build relationships with the medical community to prevent misuse of prescription opioids, and more.

 SAFE Communities connects communities doing good work to communities in need of guidance.
 We find best practices from communities of all sizes and brings them to you.

 A centerstone project of our SAFE Communities program is the SAFE Community Playbook.
 If you are interested in making a difference in your community, the SAFE Community Playbook will be your blueprint.
 It will walk you through finding the right team of community constituents to lead your effort, working together to identify your priorities, and finally, putting your work into action using examples from other communities around the county.